japanj/pugs-detection/README.md

    To install exact version of **uv**, you can use the following command `pip install uv==0.7.3` or `pipx install uv==0.7.3`.

+3. Navigate to the root directory of the cloned repository.
+You should be in the directory containing `pyproject.toml`.

-3. Set up the virtual environment by running
+4. Set up the virtual environment by running
    ```
    uv sync
    ```
    The virtual environment (`.venv` folder) will be automatically created in project folder.
-4. You can verify the installed packages by running
+5. You can verify the installed packages by running
    ```
    uv pip list
    ```